128technology/docs/docs/cc_fips_otp_router_install.md

 | root     | 128tRoutes |
 | t128     | 128tRoutes |

 Change these passwords immediately.
-Use the `passwd` command from the UNIX window.
+Power on the SSR and login to the router.
+Use the `passwd` command from the Linux shell.

 ```
 [t128@test-router ~]$ passwd